MarcPayz/Network-Traffic-Analysis-Project/README.md

 Ref 8 & 9: Wireshark FTP authentication capture and TCP stream:
 ![Screenshot 2024-03-18 204151](https://github.com/MarcPayz/Network-Traffic-Analysis-Lab/assets/163923336/2abde1f8-3741-4f59-845a-a37a2a4631ca)
 ![Screenshot 2024-03-18 205148](https://github.com/MarcPayz/Network-Traffic-Analysis-Lab/assets/163923336/603920ac-c739-42e5-a20d-e23262c1bd60)
 Looking at the authentication process packet by packet through wireshark, it shows how important it is to authenticate through an encrypted tunnel such as using SFTP or FTPS.
-AS you can see since I only authenticated via FTP, I was able to clearly see the authentication details  when I follow the TCP stream.
+As you can see since I only authenticated via FTP, I was able to clearly see the authentication details  when I follow the TCP stream.
 Looking at the TCP stream, sometimes the data can be a litle hard to see such as the username.
 The data shows multiple letters but if you look on Ref 8, you can see the username clear as day.

 <br>
 <br>